Pêr-Jakez Helias: Life and work

-The theatre was Helias's favourite genre, as he was convinced that Breton culture was primarily a spoken one, so that it could best be captured by drama, and much of his early work was in the form of plays and scripts for radio.
+The stage play was Helias' favourite genre, as he was convinced that Breton culture was primarily a spoken one, so that it could best be captured by drama, and much of his early work was in the form of plays and scripts for radio.
 His An Isild a-heul, or Yseulte seconde (1963), was a three-act tragedy based on the story of Tristan and Isolde, but with a focus on Tristan's wife rather than his lover.
-Written first in Breton, it was published in a dual text, with a French translation on the facing page, and was broadcast on the France Culture radio station in 1965.
+Written as was his usual practice first in Breton the self-translated into French, it was published in a dual text, with the French translation on the facing page, and was broadcast on the France Culture radio station in 1965.

 Helias's best-known and most often performed play is Mevel ar Gosker, or 'The Yardman of Kosker'.
 A mevel bras (majordomo) was the most important farm worker, a man who might enjoy many privileges, but who was not of the landowning class and it was inconceivable in traditional Breton culture that he could aspire to marry into it.
-However, the mevel of the play, Jakez Mano, contrives by a complicated means to wed his boss's daughter, God Konan.
+However, the mevel of the play, Jakez Mano, contrives by a highly complicated means to marry his employer's daughter, God Konan.
 The fact that he can actually achieve this is seen as proof that the old Brittany, in which marriages were always within the same social class, is changing.

 Helias's poetry includes two collections in Breton, Ar men du (1974, The Black Stone) and An tremen-buhez (1979, The Pastime).
 An important theme in his work was his devotion to the Breton language and its power.
 One of his lines translates as "Breton speaker that I am, my heritage lies on my tongue, it shall never be yours".